another-guy/Scribble/README.md

 ## Productivity Tools

 * ✔️👍🔧 [Greenshot](http://getgreenshot.org/): The most awesome tool for making screenshots on Windows.
+* ✔️👍🔧 [ScreenToGif](https://www.screentogif.com/): Screen, webcam and sketchboard recorder with an integrated editor.
+Because showing an animation is worth 1000 of pictures.
 * ✔️👍🔧 [Emojipedia](https://emojipedia.org/): Quick'n'dirty replacement for SVG icons.